Datasets

 Complete the following steps to clear a cached commit and free the space currently in use on the NFS unit:

-1. Access the Clear button for the chosen commit using one of the supported methods to display the Clear Commit panel showing a summary of the commit being cleared:
+1. Using one of the supported methods, access the Clear button for the chosen commit to display the Clear Commit panel showing a summary of the commit being cleared:

 • The commit SHA1